brodbeck-lab/Custom-Tests-Battery/README.md

 # Navigate to project directory
 cd /path/to/your/Custom-Tests-Battery

-# Create README.md with content in one command
-cat > README.md << 'EOF'
 # Custom Tests Battery

 A comprehensive psychological testing suite for cognitive assessment and research, built with PyQt6 and featuring advanced crash recovery capabilities.